LivePersonInc/developer-center/pages/Documents/Reporting/AgentActivityAPI/overview.md

 2. This API requires authorization using an API key methodology.

 	* [Follow these instructions](guides-gettingstarted.html), to create and use an API key.

+	* To access this API, the API Key must have the `Data > Workforce Management > Agent Activity API` permission.

 3. [Here are the API terms of use](https://www.liveperson.com/policies/terms-of-use).